Here are some common questions regarding PhD Advisors and Mentoring.

 Ph.D. education is fundamental to the University’s teaching and research mission.
-For an intellectual community of scholars to flourish, it is important to acknowledge the principles that underlie the compact between Ph.D. students, the faculty, and other members of the University community.
+For an intellectual community of scholars to flourish, it is important to acknowledge the principles that underlie the relationships between Ph.D. students, the faculty, and other members of the University community.

 How am I assigned an advisor?